 Starting the Day with a Bang

-Freshwater East is best known for its long sandy beach I was to discover the following day as I emerged unscathed but not exactly clear headed from both the quiz and the hospitality of the locals at the Freshwater Inn.
+Freshwater East is best known for its long sandy beach I was to discover the following day as I emerged unscathed but not exactly clear headed from both the quiz and the hospitality of the locals at the Freshwater Inn, where my mother had discover aperol.
 Driving along the coastline and into the shallow dip that leads to the village of Stackpole, I wondered where all this spectacular beauty had been hiding the previous day.

 My destination was Stack Rocks, the final point along the Pembrokeshire Coast Path on the Celtic Sea before it heads north and follows the Irish Sea.
 There I was to walk back to Freshwater East, while my co-pilot and mother drove the car back to Freshwater East.
 Thus sparing me of the task of working out the coastal bus timetable.
 Or at least that was the plan.

 The Maldives perhaps or Thailand, even Southern Spain or the Algarve, but El Costa del Pembroke surely not?

 At breakfast we had been cautioned that the final part of the coast path might be closed if the artillery range through which it passes was in use.
 “Don’t worry there will be red flags up,” our host Sarah Jackson – no relation – reassured us, sensing our concern about becoming collateral damage in the army’s preparations for the next invasion.
 After all, 1066 was a long time ago.

 What Sarah had forgotten to inform us – well me – was that the “road ahead closed” signs really did mean that the road ahead was closed, and that I would have to turn the car around at some point.
 Throwing the car into reverse, I spun round without checking that the friendly-looking grass verge was in fact a grass verge, rather than a short patch of grass with an unforgiving, solid brick wall lurking behind it.

 A list of all Travel Begins at 40 articles on Pembrokeshire.